jsavlobos/julirepo/README.md

-# julirepo
+# juli repo
-# This code prints hello world and does simple calculation
+# This code prints lyric of song